AnindyaDas-86/custom_service_runtime/README.md

 ## Persistency

 To be filled during design time (admin roles only) and consumed at runtime (both admin and end-user access).

+In the runtime, when the backend custom runtime service is invoked while any UI operation for our custom objects scenarios, like opening an OWL/QC/TI, we will query on our below persistency to figure out which outbound config to make the the grpc call to..

+Here, the entity fullname will be received from the url, http method determies the operation kind, custom http header determines the operation type.
+There should not be any redundancy upon operation type field value.

 ```json
 [
   {